hexawyz/Exo/ReadMe.md

 * Overlay notifications: Some of the other features will push notifications that will be displayed on screen.
 * RGB Lighting: Setting hardware effects is supported, dynamic ARGB lighting not yet ready.
-* Device battery status: The service will be aware of, and display the battery charge of your device, as well as show notifications for low battery, etc.
+* Device battery status: The service will be aware of, and display the battery charge of your device, as well as show notifications for low battery, etc. Also supports idle timer and low power mode for wireless devices that support it. (e.g. Razer)
 * Monitor control: Brightness, Contrast, Audio Volume, Input Select and various settings, if supported by the monitor.
 (A configuration system for overriding monitor details is available)
 * Keyboard backlighting: The service will observe keyboard backlight changes and push overlay notifications.
-* Mouse: The service can observe and display DPI changes.
+* Mouse: DPI change notifications, Configuration of DPI presets and polling frequency, and manual DPI changes from the UI.
 * GPU: Provide support for accessing connected monitors in non-interactive (service) mode.
 (May rely on fallback using the Windows API if necessary)
 * Sensors: For devices that provide data readings, expose sensors that can be read periodically and displayed in the UI.
 * Coolers: For cooling devices, or devices equipped with a fan, expose controllable coolers and allow setting custom software cooling curves based on sensors.